-In computation of Capital for credit risk under Standardized Approach, the Bank has relied upon the Borrower wise data captured from each individual branch.
-For this purpose, our Information Technology Department has provided one menu in Finacle where the required particulars as per Basel norms were extracted at HO level directly from Core Banking Solution.
-The various aspects of Basel III norms are imparted to field level staff regularly through circulars and letters for continuous purification of data and to ensure accurate computation of Risk Weight and the Capital Charge.
+The computation of Capital for credit risk under Standardized Approach, is done granularly borrower & account wise based on the data captured through Core

+Banking Solution.
+Bank is also taking efforts on an ongoing basis for the accuracy of the data.
+The various aspects of NCAF norms are imparted to field level staff regularly through circulars and letters for continuous purification of data and to ensure accurate computation of Risk Weight and the Capital Charge.
 The Bank has used the credit risk mitigation in computation of capital for credit risk, as prescribed in the RBI guidelines under Standardized Approach.

 The capital for credit risk on Loans and Advances, market risk and operational risk as per the prescribed approaches are being computed at the bank's Head Office and aggregated to arrive at the bank's CRAR position.
-The bank has followed the RBI guidelines in force, to arrive at the eligible capital, risk weighted assets and CRAR.
+The bank has followed the RBI guidelines in force, to arrive at the eligible capital funds, for computing CRAR.